google/WebFundamentals/src/site/tools/setup.markdown

 $ cd web-starter-kit

+Install gulp globally so you can run it in the terminal (only need to do this once):

+$ npm install --global gulp

+Install the local dependencies from `package.json` (requires Node):

 $ sudo npm install

-I had to manually install gulp-- check with Addy on this:
-Also, I ran npm install a second time after installing gulp, to make sure I had gulp dependencies.
-Need to re-run this to get cleanest path.

-$ sudo npm install gulp-g

 ## Check out starter files

-Check out one of these starter files:
+Check out and work on one of these starter files
+(for more information on what's in these starter files, see <a href="">TODO</a>):

 * <a href="">index.html</a> - the default starting point, slide-out menu
 * <a href="">alt-layout.html</a> - if you prefer a horizontal nav